AnnaAGubareva/SQL-Project-Anna-Gubareva/cleaning_data.md

 OR "stockLevel" > 0;

--- products whcih do not have 'GG' in SKU are irrelavant -- 	and will be filter out
+-- products whcih do not have 'GG' in SKU are irrelavant -- and will be filter out---

---4) if 'sentimentScore' and 'sentimentMagnitude'columns has Null values
+--4) if 'sentimentScore' and 'sentimentMagnitude'columns has Null values--

 SELECT "sentimentScore",
 	"sentimentMagnitude"